Skip to main content

 What does the blinking light on my Manitowoc ice machine mean?

 Manitowoc indicator lights flag the fault zone.
-A safety-limit light usually means the harvest cycle ran too long or too short, which traces back to water flow, a fouled evaporator, or a thermistor reading.
-A clean-cycle reminder is not a fault, it's a maintenance prompt.
-If the light keeps tripping after you clean the machine, the control board or a sensor is involved and it needs a tech.
+A safety-limit light means the harvest cycle ran too long or too short, which usually traces to water flow, a fouled evaporator, or a thermistor reading.
+A clean-cycle light is a maintenance reminder, not a breakdown.
+If the light keeps tripping after you run the cleaning cycle, a sensor or the control board is involved and it needs a tech.

 How often should a commercial ice machine be cleaned?

-Every six months at a minimum, every three to four months in a hard-water area like the Tri-Valley or a high-volume kitchen.
-Scale and biofilm choke water flow and foul the evaporator, which is the fastest way to a no-ice call.
+Every six months at a minimum.
+Every three to four months in a hard-water area like the Tri-Valley or a high-volume kitchen.
+Scale and biofilm choke water flow and foul the evaporator, which is the fastest path to a no-ice call.
 The manufacturer cleaning interval is printed inside the door panel.

 Can I fix a commercial ice machine myself?